 Until recently, cutting-edge technology was not something most people would associate with Kenya.
-That is changing.
+M-pesa has changed that!

 To pay for something is as simple as entering the recipients phone number, or selecting it from your contact list.
 Receiving money is equally easy.